puzzle-bbt/kon-cryptopus-access-log-history/README.md

 To see new and old passwords, you have to click on the text.
 Names, emails or descriptions are displayed directly.

-If someone just watched the account or copied an attribute, then there will be no old and new value, like kmüller.
+If someone just watched the account or copied an attribute, then there will be no old and new value.
+The password is already encrypted with papertrail, so we don't have to do that ourselves.

 ![Deluxe example](/images/DeluxeLogPage.png)

+### Following mockups are not finished and have been paused

 #### Log page Epic example: